juanjux/raimixer/README.md

                         RPC address (default: from Rai config) -p RPC_PORT, --rpc_port RPC_PORT
                         RPC port (default: from Rai config)
 ```

 ## Roadmap

-- Read the wallet and the delegates from the RailBlock's config file.
-- Select the account with a greater balance as sender account if not
-  specified.
-- Python package, publish on pypi.
 - Optional Qt GUI.
 - Windows portable .exe file.
 - Testing framework emulating the node.